No results found.

 Close Icon

-Big thanks to Jon and Piper the love and leadership, his folks for their unwavering support, and you for supporting live theatre.
+Big thanks to Jen for the opportunity, his folks for their unwavering support, and you for supporting live theatre.
 You rock.
 Special shout-out to Scot Copeland.

-Gerold Oliver is a Nashville native who has been performing professionally for over ten years.
-He is very excited to be performing along side a very talented cast.
+Gerold Oliver is a Nashville native who has been performing professionally for over a decade.
+He is very excited to be sharing the stage with a very talented cast.

 Click for BIO